Ubpa/UDRefl/doc/introduction_en_US.md

 ### 2.1 Use `ReflMngr`

-There are three main aspects to using Reflmngr
+There are three main aspects to using `ReflMngr`

 - var: Gets the variable of the object
 - invoke: Call the function of the object